gonzalo-cordova-pou/gonzalo-cordova-pou/README.md

 #### These are some of my projects.
 Check them out!

+- [Distraction Detector :mag_right:](https://github.com/gonzalo-cordova-pou/interpreter) Identifying potential distractions within VR software.
+By integrating CNNs, OCR, and NLP, the proposed approach can accurately classify screenshots and extract features, facilitating the identification of distractions and enabling timely intervention.

 - [Funx: a Python interpreter :snake:](https://github.com/gonzalo-cordova-pou/interpreter) Python interpreter based on expressions and functions.
 Both a web interface (Flask) and a command line interface are provided.

 - [TextMood: Sentiment classification](https://github.com/gonzalo-cordova-pou/TextMood) Sentiment classification task with deep neural networks using social networks data :computer: